JeffersonLab/rfClassifier/docsrc/source/admin_guide/index.rst

 Running the Application
 ==========================
 This project has launcher scripts for running the application from Linux and Windows.
 These scripts setup the Python environment and call main.py with an specified arguments.
+See the User Guide for more details.

 On Linux, use the following bash script:::